High Volume Document Scanners

 • Accuracy: Because many production scale businesses deal in documentation that contains highly sensitive information like health records, where an illegible character could have dire consequences, many models are designed to ensure the highest quality image capture at scale through a combination of cutting-edge hardware and software.

-Because of their potential to deliver value, heavy duty document scanners are usually priced above what you'd expect for typical consumer-grade scanners.
+Because of their potential to deliver value, the best high volume scanners are usually priced above what you'd expect for typical consumer-grade scanners.
 This reflects the industrial build quality and advanced technology necessary to handle tens of thousands of pages per day.
 While the upfront cost may be greater, the right model can deliver a dramatic return on investment when properly integrated into a business's operations.

-How to choose a high volume document scanner
+Features to look for in a high volume scanner

 Choosing the right model for your needs should be, first and foremost, an exercise in estimated return on investment.
 These machines typically see a lot of use over their lifetime, and should be considered for their ability to deliver value over time.
 Here's how to get started: